 Reason #1: You’ll Lower the Chances of Flooding

 A backwater valve will lower your chances of basement flooding, which can be both costly and inconvenient.
 It can also represent a health risk, depending on where the floodwaters come from.
-Backed-up sewers can cause water contaminated with raw sewage to enter your home, and even after a clean up you’ll need to sanitize and replace many of the furnishings and personal items.
+Backed-up sewers can cause water contaminated with raw sewage to enter your home, and even after cleanup, you’ll need to sanitize and replace many of the furnishings and personal items.

 Reason #2: You Don’t Pay for It

 Various municipalities within the GTA including Toronto and Peel offer funded backwater valve installation programs.
 The programs available typically work on the basis of a rebate after the fact, and your local plumber will be able to guide you through the process of applying.
 The amounts differ depending on your location, for example:

 - Toronto offers a rebate of up to 80% of the cost to a maximum of $1,250, and

 - Peel gives eligible homeowners a sanitary backwater valve rebate of $700 dollars.

 In most cases, the authorities offer additional rebates for other basement flooding protection devices such as sump pump installation, pipe severance and capping and connection of external weeping tiles.

 One of the drawbacks of owning your home is the ever-increasing cost of insurance premiums, which seem to go up and up every year.
 If you’ve reviewed your policy recently, you’ll notice that one of the questions asked is typically about your basement flooding protection.
 If your answers are satisfactory and you have the right equipment installed to handle minor flooding, chances are good your annual premium increase is going to be lower than it would be otherwise.